mulle-concurrent/mulle-concurrent/README.md

 ## `mulle_concurrent_pointerlist`

+> Most of the ideas are taken from [Preshing on Programming](http://preshing.com/20160222/a-resizable-concurrent-map/).
-> Taking the definitions here from [concurrencyfreaks.blogspot.de](http://concurrencyfreaks.blogspot.de/2013/05/lock-free-and-wait-free-definition-and.html)
+> The definition of concurrent and wait-free are from [concurrencyfreaks.blogspot.de](http://concurrencyfreaks.blogspot.de/2013/05/lock-free-and-wait-free-definition-and.html)

-A growing array of pointers, that is wait-free.
+A growing array of pointers, that is **wait-free**.

 Here is a simple usage example:
 ```